-Poor body image and/or low self-esteem often manifest from societal pressure about appearances.
-Certain personality traits are often linked to eating disorders, such as:
+Poor body image and low self-esteem often manifest from societal pressure about appearances.
+Certain personality traits have been linked to eating disorders, such as:²¹

 However, determining the exact cause of an eating disorder is not simple, and a wide variety of things may trigger them.
 Research is ongoing in determining the causes of disordered eating behaviors.

 Anorexia and bulimia are the most common eating disorders, followed by binge eating disorder.
-Eating disorders not otherwise specified (EDNOS) comprise the fourth category for individuals who do not align with the first three disorders.
+Other Specified Feeding or Eating Disorders (OSFED) comprise the fourth category for individuals who do not align with the first three disorders.

-Disordered eating, on the other hand, refers to abnormal eating behaviors that don’t meet the criteria for an eating disorder.
+Disordered eating refers to abnormal eating behaviors that don’t meet the criteria for an eating disorder.
 For example, someone who occasionally binges and purges but does not engage in these activities often or in as extreme a fashion may be diagnosed with disordered eating behaviors and not fit the complete diagnosis of bulimia.

 Eating disorders take dieting and disordered eating to the extreme.
-Individuals with eating disorders often find it impossible to let go of their behaviors even after they have met a goal to lose 10 pounds.
-Once they complete an objective, a new goal replaces it.
+Individuals with eating disorders often find it impossible to let go of their behaviors even after they have met a set goal.
+Once they complete an objective, a new one replaces it.
 Eating habits become a compulsion.

-Anorexia often involves the desire to consume as few calories as possible and involves counting calories and sometimes excessive exercise to burn off calories consumed.
+Anorexia often involves the desire to consume as few calories as possible through obsessive counting or tracking and sometimes excessive exercise to burn off calories consumed.²²

-Bulimia often includes eating regularly or excessively and then purging (vomiting or laxative use) to expel the calories.
+Bulimia often includes eating regularly or excessively and then purging (vomiting or laxative use) to expel the calories.²³

-Binge eating manifests as eating a great deal of food in one sitting, often consuming excessive calories.
+Binge eating manifests as compulsively eating a large amount of food in one sitting, often consuming excessive calories.²⁴

-Non-specified eating disorders may present as various eating behaviors, such as starving, binging, purging, extreme food aversions, and more.
-These issues do not fit neatly into bulimia, anorexia, or binge eating categories.
+Other Specified Feeding or Eating Disorders (OSFED) may present as various eating behaviors, such as starving, binging, purging, extreme food aversions, and more.
+These issues do not fit neatly into bulimia, anorexia, or binge eating categories.²⁵

 Eating disorders have both long-term and short-term impacts.
-In the short term, eating disorders can evoke physical consequences:
+In the short term, eating disorders can evoke physical consequences:⁶ ¹⁹ ²⁰